gilligan-ees-3310-2018/lab_01_documentation/intro_Rmarkdown.md

         * This is another item in the sub-list

             A list item can have several paragraphs.
 Just ident the continuation by four additional spaces and do not begin it with an asterisk.
+            If you have multiple lines with no blank line separating them, Markdown treats them as a single paragraph.

             Here is a third paragraph of continuation.

     * This is the main list again.
+      Just as with other things, you can break a single list item into several lines, and as long as there is no blank line between them, Markdown knows to treat them as a single paragraph.

 -   This is a list